haribharadwaj/syllabi/PurdueBME511_BiomedSigProc.md

 ## Supplemental References
 No required textbooks.
-Class notes and code examples will be provided.
-The following resources are suggested for students interested in digging deeper on their own (optional).
+Class notes and code examples will be provided for all topics in some combination of PDFs, web pages, and Jupyter Notebooks.

+The following optional additional resources are suggested for students interested in exploring from the ground up on their own.

 1. Moon, T. K., & Stirling, W. C. (2005).
 Mathematical methods and algorithms for signal processing.
 Prentice hall.
     ISBN: 9788129709769.

-2. Brillinger, D. R. (2001).
-Time series: data analysis and theory.
-    Society for Industrial and Applied Mathematics.
-ISBN: 9780898719246.

-3. Mitra, P., & Bokil, H. (2008).
-Observed brain dynamics.
-Oxford University Press.
-ISBN: 9780195178081.

-4. Hastie, T., Tibshirani, R., & Friedman, J. (2009).
+2. Hastie, T., Tibshirani, R., & Friedman, J. (2009).
 The Elements of Statistical Learning Data Mining, Inference, and Prediction (2nd Illustrated Edition).
 ISBN: 9780387848587. \[Reprint PDF may be available for download from [Trevor Hastie's web